2024FA-CSCI-212-612-231D/Lab-Code-And-Notes/README.md

 # Class README.md

 For lab work and notes, use the 'src' folder, as these are your .java files.
-The content looks the same, but the file types are different.
+The content looks the same as the 'bin' folder, but the file types are different.
 Here's how they're different:

 ### About the directories:
 In a Java project, the src and bin directories serve different purposes, and their interaction is a fundamental part of how Java projects are organized and compiled.